mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 #### <a name='a_ia'>Import addresses (online computer)</a>

-On your online computer, go to your bitcoind data directory and move any existing `wallet.dat` file out of harm’s way.
-Start bitcoind and let it generate a new `wallet.dat`; this you’ll use as your tracking wallet.
+On your online computer, go to your coin daemon’s data directory (`~/.bitcoin` by default for Bitcoin Core) and move any existing `wallet.dat` file out of harm’s way.
+With more recent coin daemons, `wallet.dat` can be found in the `wallets` subdirectory of the daemon data directory.

+Start the coin daemon with the required options (see the [Install-Bitcoind][08] wiki page for more details on invoking the daemon for your coin and platform).

+Upon startup, older daemons will automatically generate a new default `wallet.dat`, which MMGen will use as its tracking wallet.
+With newer daemons (e.g. Core 0.21.0 and above), the tracking wallet will be a directory named `mmgen-tracking-wallet` located by default in the `wallets` subdirectory.

 Import your ten addresses into the new tracking wallet with the command:

 	$ mmgen-addrimport --batch my.addrs